Vatuu/discord-rpc/README.md

 ```

 After calling that method, the presence of the player will have updated, according to the information passed.
 Just like the EventHandler
 before, all fields are optional and can be left empty if one desires so.
-Just keep in mind that a Match- Join- and Spectate Secret are needs when
+Just keep in mind that a Match- Join- and Spectate Secret are needed when
 utilizing the Join and Spectate features.

 More information regarding the fields of the Rich Presence and the correct usage of them can be found [HERE](https://discordapp.com/developers/docs/rich-presence/how-to#updating-presence "Discord Developer Docs").